dennisantonsen/fordypningsprosjekt2023/development-workflow.md

 #### Rebase manually

+Some times we need to ensure our changes get merged into the main branch at the very end.
+This is what we use _rebase_ for - we squash all our tiny commits into one, then merge that one commit on top of everything else in git history.

 ```sh
 # Squash all your commits into a single commit to make it easier to read for the code reviewer by using git rebase
 git checkout "feature-A" # Make sure you are in your feature branch